 Want to go farther on your tanks of diesel?
-Paying attention to your fuel economy can help you drive farther without stopping and increase overall driving efficiency.
-We've compiled these handy tips that will keep you economically wise.
+Paying attention to and and improving fuel economy can help you drive farther without stopping and increase overall driving efficiency.
+We’ve compiled these handy tips that will keep you economically wise.

 We suggest drivers plan their days ahead of time.
 If the run you are on can be made in 9 hours 30 minutes at 62 mph, going 65 mph will only save you 15 minutes.
 Either way, you are not likely to start on another run that day, so running slower will save fuel and not affect miles for the day.
 If you need to run 65 mph to be on time, it will sacrifice fuel economy.
 Note: dispatch software is set to plan loads at 50 mph, and drivers that have slowed down still average 50 to 51 mph.
 At 60 mph, the weight of the load doesn’t affect fuel economy as much, so refusing a load because of weight has less merit.
 Communicate with your DM about what time you can make the destination traveling at 60 mph, and eliminate unnecessary stops.